RabidMexican/bogdanoff-bot/README.md

 ## Setup

-Create a file named env.py using the env.py.example file template.
+Create a file named env.py using the env.py.example file template provided.
 Here you need to add the API token for your bot.

 Next we need to install the discord and cryptocompare packages using pip :
 ```